karan-bodara/sql-data-analysis-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
+I am a data enthusiast passionate about transforming raw data into actionable insights.
+Skilled in modern data architectures, analytics, and storytelling through dashboards.